 It was late evening for us in India... yet after a full working day, i was completely engrossed in the program.
 We effectively sailed through a multitude of topics.
 I personally found the program engaging and encompassing.

-This program offers two program experience options.
+PROGRAM EXPERIENCE: This program offers two program experience options.
 Participants may select their experience choice during the registration process.
 Lectures will be recorded and available to participants any time during the program and for three weeks thereafter.
 Discussion groups will not be recorded.